meistro57/AI-Development-Team/README.md

 ## Setup

-1. Run the installation script which sets up the environment, checks for LM Studio and runs the tests:
+1. Run the installation script which sets up the environment, checks for LM Studio and runs the tests.
+If LM Studio is not running a helper script will install a local Llama backend automatically:
    ```bash
    ./scripts/install.sh
    ```